-In connection with his hire as our CEO, in February 2014 we entered into an employment agreement with Mr. Edwards that commenced on March 3, 2014 and continued until December 31, 2016, when it expired by its terms.
-Consistent with our general policy of not utilizing employment agreements for executives, Mr. Edwards' agreement was not extended or renewed after it expired, and he is continuing his employment as our CEO without an employment agreement in effect.
+We do not have employment agreements with any of our named executive officers.
+In connection with his hire as our CEO, in 2014 we entered into an employment agreement with Mr. Edwards that commenced in March 2014 and continued until December 31, 2016, when the agreement expired by its terms.
+Consistent with our policy of not utilizing employment agreements for executives, Mr. Edwards' agreement was not extended or renewed after it expired, and he is continuing his employment as our CEO without an employment agreement in effect.